Course - Urban Triggers - AAR4851

 Learning methods and activities

 Lectures, exercises and workshops.
 Project work are accomplished individually or in groups.
 A voluntary study trip might be arranged.
 Students who decide to participate cover their own travel expenses.
-Students who choose not to participate in the study trip will obtain an equivalent learning outcome by researching information from alternative sources during the study trip.
+Students who choose not to participate in the study trip will be offered an alternative teaching activity by researching information from alternative sources during the study trip.

 Further on evaluation